Intro

 sys 0m0.000s

-I updated the PR in nvim and opened a PR in vim with the simplified version of the regex.
-I also noticed that the very same regex had undergone some changes and it also used to be anchored.
-I think somewhere along the line an edit wasn’t really equivalent, so I added a test to prevent future regressions.
+I updated the nvim PR and opened a Vim PR with the simplified regex.
+I also noticed that the same regex had changed over time and used to be anchored.
+I think an edit somewhere along the line was not actually equivalent, so I added a test to prevent future regressions.
 You know, just for good measure.

-After some back and forth with @brammool on how to tackle this, I ended up with a fix that eventually got accepted into vim codebase and ported into nvim.
+After some back and forth with @brammool on how to tackle this, I ended up with a fix that eventually got accepted into the Vim codebase and ported into nvim.

 || line4 =~ '^%.\{-}[Vv]irata'